 Out-of-Network Providers have not agreed to accept the Allowable Fee as full payment for Covered Medical Expenses.
 Out-of-Network Providers may be able to bill the difference between the amount that We pay, if any, and the amount of their billed charge (the balance billed amount).
 Covered Person will be responsible for the balance billed amount.
 We may pay you directly for Out-Network Providers.
-An Out-of-Network Provider that performs Emergency Care Services, non-emergency services at an In-Network-Facility, or air ambulance services, may not balance bill you unless the Out-of-Network Provider has provided you notice and obtained your consent.
+Effective January 1, 2022, when You receive Emergency Care or get treated by an Out-of-Network Provider at an In-Network hospital or ambulatory surgical center, You are protected from surprise/balance billing.
+See "Surprise Billing" in this Policy for additional information.